 - Listing of GPA and DPD courses; DPD course list form needs to be uploaded

-- Three letters of recommendation (from an instructor and a work supervisor); Applicants must include the name and contact information (specifically an e-mail address) for each reference.
+- Three letters of recommendation, including an instructor and a work supervisor; Applicants must include the name and e-mail address for each reference.
 This will trigger an e-mail message requesting completion of a reference form, which will be completed on-line.
-Students submitting more than one application will need to use the same individuals as references for each application.

-- Declaration of Intent to Complete Degree or DPD Verification Statement to be sent to DICAS; you will need to provide an e-mail address for your DPD Director
+- Declaration of Intent to Complete Degree or DPD Verification Statement to be sent to DICAS by your DPD Director; you will need to provide the e-mail address

 - Listing of paid and volunteer work experience

 - Phone number and address where applicant can be reached, if necessary, on Appointment Day (April 3 for the Spring 2017 match; see http://www.eatrightacend.org/ACEND/content.aspx?id=6442485425)